Stakeholder Communications

 Memberships

-Organization Name | Role and Participation | Contributions and Benefits |
+Organization Name | CAL's Role and Participation | Contribution and Benefit in 2024 |

-![]() International Air Transport AssociationCSR Work Group, Carbon Offsetting and Reduction Scheme for International Aviation Work Group (CORSIA), Air Freight Carbon Footprint Work Group; observer of the Industry Affairs Advisory Council (IAAC) |
+![]() International Air Transport AssociationSustainability & Environment Advisory Council (SEAC), CSR Work Group, Carbon Offsetting and Reduction Scheme for International Aviation Work Group (CORSIA), Air Freight Carbon Footprint Work Group; |

-CAL kept in close touch with IATA headquarters and IATA North Asia and participated in meetings, industry committees and task forces.
+CAL kept in close touch with IATA headquarters and IATA North Asia and participated in meetings, industry committees and task forces; and served as a member of Sustainability and Environment Advisory Council.
 It was also involved in environmental discussions relevant to international civil aviation, and supports research and studies of related environmental subjects. |

 |